stavnstrup/nisp-tools/src/standards/README-4.0-to-4.1.md

 * Remove profile (coi-minor,coi) from the DTD
 * Document changes to the DTD

+* A new profile will properly consists of a number of service InterOperability Profiles (SIOP).
+And each SIOP will list standards/baslineprofiles will supports the inplementation of a service from the C3-taxonomy.
+I.e. we now have three profile
+  elements: profile, siop and baselineprofile.

 ## TODO (fixed) - after the transformation (development in the **9.0-WIP-stylesheets** branch)